Great Word Games for Middle School Reading Classrooms

 As part of improving learning, playing word games supports letter knowledge, spelling, and procedural text comprehension skills.
 Follow this routine to focus on the latter:

 1. Make copies of the game instructions or project them on a screen for students to see.
-Share read (not round robin) the important portions of the instructions.
+Share read (not round-robin) the important portions of the instructions.
 It is helpful to discuss the object of the game first, so students understand the goal of the game.
 Follow it up with instructions for playing and winning.

 2. Play a trial round of the game, referring to the instructions for clarification.
 Watching a video may help students understand when the game instructions are especially confusing.